anthonybastone1/MicrosoftSentinel/README.md

 <h1>Microsoft Sentinel SIEM Home Lab - Live Cyber Attacks</h1>

 <h2>Description</h2>
 This home lab shows me setting up a Microsoft Sentinel SIEM and connecting it to a live virtual machine acting as a honeypot.
 I configured the SIEM to log live RDP brute force attempts from various locations around the world.
-I then utilized a custom PowerShell script to lookup the attackers' geolocation information and plot it on the Microsoft Sentinel map.
+I then utilized a custom PowerShell script to collect the attackers' geolocations using ipgeolocation.io and plotted them on the Microsoft Sentinel map.
 Follow along below to see the process and results!